-Angina is a pain associated with disease of the blood vessels supplying heart muscle (coronary arteries).
+Angina is a symptom of chest pain or breathlessness associated with disease of the blood vessels supplying the heart muscle (coronary arteries).
 The way the heart muscle behaves during this test will inform us if your symptom is due to angina.
-Occasionally, we may use this test to assess other conditions including heart valve problems.
-The test will also provide good information of the structures within your heart.
+Occasionally, we may use this test to assess other conditions, including heart muscle or valve problems.